redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 When the players in the NBA and other leagues went on strike to protest racist police brutality, the owners and the media were careful not to call it a strike but a boycott.
-On the other hand, the "#ScholarsStrike" which developed in support *called* itself a strike, but it is by no means clear that it in fact constituted a strike.
+On the other hand, the "#ScholarsStrike" which developed in support of the players *called* itself a strike, but it is by no means clear that it in fact constituted a strike.
 To call a strike a boycott is ideological self-defense; to call teach-ins and public lectures a strike is co-opting the radicality of a strike in the name of